seanjib/Assignment-1/README.md

 After the grading deadline (see Learning Suite), I will clone your repository and test your code.

 ### Problem Descriptions

+**Please let me know if you see any errors in these problem descriptions or in the expected outputs.
+Thanks!**

 1. Declare a variable called `greeting` and assigns a value of `Hello, World!` to that variable.
 Then print the value of this variable.